ccao-data/data-architecture/dbt/models/location/docs.md

 {% docs table_census_2020 %}
 Decennial Census geographies (tracts, block groups, etc.) intersected with parcel centroids from *all* years, not just those that existed in 2020.
-In actuality, we use 2022 geoids didn't update until then (currently applies just to IHS Housing Index data).
+In actuality, we use 2022 since geoids didn't update until then (currently applies just to IHS Housing Index data).

 **Primary Key**: `pin10`, `year`
 {% enddocs %}